mark-watson/Racket-AI-book/manuscript/kgn.md

 We already saw most of the following code listing in the previous chapter **Datastores**.
 The following listings in this chapter will be updated in future versions of this *live eBook* when I finish writing the KGN application.

+Part of solving this problem is constructing SPARQL queries as strings.
+We will look in some detail at one utility function `sparql-dbpedia-for-person` that constructs a SPARQL query string for fetching data from DBpedia about a specific person.
+The function takes one parameter, `person-uri`, which is expected to be the URI of a person in the DBpedia dataset.
+The query string is built by appending strings, including the dynamic insertion of the `person-uri` parameter value.
+Here’s a breakdown of how the code works:

+1. **Function Definition**: The function `sparql-dbpedia-for-person` is defined with one parameter, `person-uri`.
+This parameter is used to dynamically insert the person’s URI into the SPARQL query.

+2. **String Appending (`@string-append`)**: The `@string-append` construct (which seems like a custom or pseudo-syntax, as the standard Scheme function for string concatenation is `string-append` without the `@`) is used to concatenate multiple strings to form the complete SPARQL query.
+This includes static parts of the query as well as dynamic parts where the `person-uri` is inserted.

+3. **SPARQL Query Construction**: The function constructs a SPARQL query with the following key components:
+   - **SELECT Clause**: This part of the query specifies what information to return.
+It uses `GROUP_CONCAT` to aggregate multiple `?website` values into a single string, separated by `”  |  “`, and also selects the `?comment` variable.
+   - **OPTIONAL Clauses**: Two OPTIONAL blocks are included:
+     - The first block attempts to fetch English comments (`?comment`) associated with the person, filtering to ensure the language of the comment is English (`lang(?comment) = ‘en’`).
+     - The second block fetches external links (`?website`) associated with the person but filters out any URLs containing “dbpedia” (case-insensitive), to likely avoid self-references within DBpedia.
+   - **Dynamic URI Insertion**: The `@person-uri` placeholder is replaced with the actual `person-uri` passed to the function.
+This dynamically targets the SPARQL query at a specific DBpedia resource.
+   - **LIMIT Clause**: The query is limited to return at most 4 results with `LIMIT 4`.

+4. **Usage of `@person-uri` Placeholder**: The code shows `@person-uri` placeholders within the query string, indicating where the `person-uri` parameter’s value should be inserted.
+However, the mechanism for replacing these placeholders with the actual URI value is not explicitly shown in the snippet.
+Typically, this would involve string replacement functionality, ensuring the final query string includes the specific URI of the person of interest.

+In summary, the `sparql-dbpedia-for-person` function dynamically constructs a SPARQL query to fetch English comments and external links (excluding DBpedia links) for a given person from DBpedia, with the results limited to a maximum of 4 entries.
+The use of string concatenation (or a pseudo-syntax resembling `@string-append`) allows for the dynamic insertion of the person’s URI into the query.

 ```racket
 (provide sparql-dbpedia-person-uri)